adityablaze/LibraryManagement/README.md

 ## LibraryManagement

 This repositoy contains mainly just one python file which can be directly executed and everything is setup automatically.
-This is just a small project which has features to manage a library
+This is just a small project which has features to manage a library.

 ## Installation Instructions
 * **Install Python 3.x** - First you have to install a version of python (3.x) from the [official website](https://www.python.org/downloads/).